CHYMEE/QUIZ-APP/README.md

 # QUIZ-APP
 Project
 --------------
 Nupat has just designed a new consumer product which they are intending to launch by the 5th of May 2022.
-As part of requirment, the sales department has requested that the Dev team build an application to collect some data from consumers in form of quiz.
+As part of requirement, the sales department has requested that the I build an application to collect some data from consumers in form of quiz.

-The sales department have a deadline of 1 week and the Dev team must build the code and test on the 3rd of May 2022 before the deployment to the production environment.
+The sales department have a deadline of 1 week and the I must build the code and test on the 3rd of May 2022 before the deployment to the production environment.

  My Task
 ===